jrmccombs/packagestats/packagestats/README.md

 The user login ID is not saved in the file, as it is already part of the log file name.

+### Building the log file writer utility
+The Make files and source code for the utility reside in the `log_writer` directory that resides parallel to the R package source for this package.
+Edit the `Makefile.inc` file and set the wanted compilers and other utilities for building the executable utility, and set the `LOGDIR` environment variable to the full path of the directory where the R session log files are to be stored.
+The directory path is hardcoded in the executable for security so that only the logging directory can be written to.
+Type `make all` to make both the debug and release versions, which will reside in the `debug` and `release` subdirectories created by the Make file.
+Copy the release version of the executable from the `release` subdirectory to its desired location.
+Change the owner and group permissions to the account and group suitable for maintaining the log directory, then set the set-user-ID and set-group-ID so that the user and group permissions on the created log files will have the same user and group IDs of the log writer utility.

+## Enabling XALT logging
 To utilize the XALT utility, `package.stats.method` should be set to `xalt` and the `package.stats.xalt_run_uuid_var`, `package.stats.xalt_dir_var`, and `package.stats.xalt_exec_path` options should be set.
 The